Ahmed-Al-Balochi/University-Project-DSA/README.md

 # University-Project-DSA
-Data Structures & Algorithms Subject.
+Terminal Based Program, for Data Structures & Algorithms Subject.

 This Project will help bankers keep track of their customers and their date.
 The program